srl-labs/containerlab/docs/manual/shared-sockets.md

       share:
         - tcp/22     # tcp port 22 will be exposed
         - tcp/57400  # tcp port 57400 will be exposed
-        - http/10200 # http service will be exposed over 10200 port
+        - http/10200 # http service running over 10200 will be exposed
 ```

 <video width="100%" controls>